usnistgov/scapval/scapval/src/main/distro/USER_GUIDE.md

 ### System requirements

-- **Java Runtime Environment (JRE) 11 or higher.** The launch scripts verify the Java version and fail fast with a clear message if the runtime is missing, invalid, or older than 11.
+- **Java Runtime Environment (JRE) 11 or higher.** The launch scripts verify the Java version before launch and report an error if the runtime is missing, invalid, or older than 11.
-- No network access is required for validation — SCAP and OVAL schemas are bundled and resolved offline.
-Network access is only used when you opt in with `-online`.
+- No network access is required for validation; SCAP and OVAL schemas are bundled and resolved offline.
+Network access is only used with the optional `-online` parameter.

 ### Choosing the Java runtime